-For example, if the Kerberos principal used for the Ambari server is ambari-service@EXAMPLE.COM, replace \${ambari principal name} with ambari-server.
+For example, if the Kerberos principal used for the Ambari server is ambari-service@EXAMPLE.COM, replace \${ambari principal name} with ambari-service.

-2. Restart the Timeline Server so your configuration changes take effect.
+- 2. Restart the Timeline Server so your configuration changes take effect. - 3.
+On the ResourceManager host, add the following properties to kerberize and enable proxy-user access to the ResourceManager UI: